-The significant assumptions used in the valuations are set out below:
+The Group has entered operating lease with tenants for its investment properties.
+The significant assumptions used in the valuation of the local properties are set out below:

-2023 2022
+2024 2023

-Average rent (per sqm) - KD 829 837
+Average rent (per sqm) - KD 768 829

-Yield rate - % 5.80% 5.90%
+Yield rate 5.4% 5.8%

-Vacancy rate 13.80% 11.30%
+Vacancy rate 20.2% 13.8%

-Any changes to the significant assumptions used in the valuation above such as 5% for average rent and vacancy rate and 50 basis points for yield rate do not have material impact on the consolidated statement of income of the Group.
+Any changes to the significant assumptions used in the valuation above such as 5% for average rent and vacancy rate and 50 basis points for yield do not have material impact on the consolidated statement of income of the Group.